-I’d like you to meet the Kentucky Mule – the Moscow Mule’s older, southern cousin.
+I’d like you to meet the Kentucky Mule – the Moscow Mule’s older and more distinguished southern cousin.

 I’ve had a love affair with Kentucky for awhile.
 It started off with a trip to Louisville one summer, followed by 2 road trip/houseboat vacations on Lake Cumberland in southern Kentucky.
 All I really need to complete my love affair is a tour around the Kentucky Bourbon Trail.